Bagata people

-Bagata people are one of the tribal ethnic groups of India, mainly concentrated in Andhrapradesh and Odisha.
+Bagata people are one of the tribal ethnic groups of India, mainly concentrated in Andhra Pradesh and Odisha.
 As per the Indian constitution, they are designated as Scheduled Tribe for affirmative action.

 Population distribution

-The Bagatas, are generally scattered in all districts of Odisha, Telangana, Andhrapradesh but are mainly concerned in Vishakapatnam, Vizianagaram, East Godavari, Rangareddy district of Andhra Pradesh (including Telangana); Sundargarh, Mayurbhanj, Sambalpur, Baleshwar district of Odisha.
+The Bagatas, are generally scattered in all districts of Odisha, Telangana, Andhra pradesh but are mainly concerned in Vishakapatnam, Vizianagaram, East Godavari, Rangareddy district of Andhra Pradesh (including Telangana); Sundargarh, Mayurbhanj, Sambalpur, Baleshwar district of Odisha.

 Overview

 Bagata is traditionally a Telugu ethnic fishermen tribe.
 They're alternatively written as Bhakta, Bhogata and Bhagata and in Andhrapradesh their local name is Kampu/ Kapu.
 In Andhrapradesh they use a dialect of the Telugu language, Desia Odia and in Odisha, they left Telugu and speak the regional language like Hindi, Odia, Sadri, Laria, and Kurmali.
 Bagata people bear biological traits of Proto-Australoid tribes of the south and center India.